 The first chapter on ‘Images and the work of memory’ by Jean-Claude Schmidt redresses the relationship between history and memory.
 Opening with a lucid overview of the recent attention afforded to the study of memory, Schmidt announces ‘historians cannot study collective memory without taking individual memory into account and vice versa’ (p.
 18).
 This general declaration embodies the overarching aim of the anthology in hand.
 Schmidt continues by focusing his investigation on visual culture.
 He writes, ‘thanks to memory, the past becomes images’ (p.
 19).
 Considering the active and dynamic relationship between images and memory in the sixth-century mosaics at Sant'Apollinare, Schmidt explains how the design programme simultaneously erases its antecedent heresy, bears witness to the transformative effect of conversion, and edifies a new orthodoxy.
 For any reader in need of a current and thorough academic account of the art of memory, Schmidt's chapter is an exceptional summa furnished with a superlative case study on post-Ostrogothic Ravenna.
 However, one might wonder why the text from one of the plenaries is present here while a chapter from the other keynote speaker, Mary Carruthers, is absent.

-In ‘Images gross and sensible’, Martha Easton examines French Gothic illustrations of violence in her analysis of martyrdom imagery in an extensively illustrated 13th-century Legenda Aurea produced in Paris and preserved at the Huntington (San Marino, The Huntington Library, HM 3027).(6) The miniatures of the martyrs' heroism are repeatedly reduced to a singular summation of their ultimate sacrifice; portrayed in the midst of their passion.
+In ‘Images gross and sensible’, Martha Easton examines French Gothic illustrations of violence in her analysis of martyrdom imagery in an extensively illustrated 13th-century Legenda Aurea produced in Paris and preserved at the Huntington (San Marino, The Huntington Library, HM 3027).(6) The miniatures of the martyrs' heroism are repeatedly reduced to a singular summation of their ultimate sacrifice; they are portrayed in the midst of their passion.
 These Gothic illuminations reflect a long-standing devotional function: to elicit from the viewer a memorable vision of the martyr's triumphant torment and generate an empathetic simulacrum.
-In Easton's investigation, she explains how the violence in the Legenda encourages affective piety by facilitating mnemonic processes.
+Easton' explains how the violence in the Legenda encourages affective piety by facilitating mnemonic processes.
 The Gothic viewer simultaneously cultivates a personal devotional memory and actively participates in the saint's commemoration.
 Her method of iconological deduction is intertwined with a post-modern theoretical investigation of the body as a site of spectacle, a concept that crystallized in the work of Elaine Scarry.(7) Easton also observes a stark contrast in the representations of violence between male and female saints.
 Although almost every martyr succumbs to death by beheading in the Legenda text, women often appear nude, suffering from the torture of their exposed skin.
 Meanwhile, nearly every male martyr submits to decapitation.
 This categorical distinction implies a gendered reading of martyrdom.
 Easton's essay is impressive in scope and successful in delivery.
 While there are references to the reception of Augustinian thought alongside a brief consideration of Jacobus de Voragine and Thomas Aquinas, the text could develop from a synthesis of contemporaneous historical attitudes towards holy death.
 However, in the short space provided, the author advances an engrossing investigation of memory in the late 13th-century devotional imagination.
 Easton has presented an illuminating study of the mnemonic potential of martyrdom imagery.
 It should be added to current reading lists and academic bibliographies on French Gothic visual culture.

 Rosa María Rodríguez Porto discusses how Troy was 'remembered' in 13th-century illuminated accounts of the Roman de Troie and Histoire ancienne jusqu'à César.
 In ‘Beyond the two doors of memory’, a complex network of manuscript production is untangled via this study of iconographic transference.
 In her cross-examination of French, Flemish, and Crusader illuminations, Rodríguez Porto highlights selective visual appropriations to reveal the sources and agendas of various manuscripts.
 While many representations of historical events – such as the Death of Hector – suggest an interest in recycling design motifs, a corpus of specific iconographic families becomes apparent.
 Rodríguez Porto also defends the mnemonic utility of coupling of text and image in history writing.
 With evocative illustrations of warfare, she claims ‘Troy was rebuilt in the realm of memory’ (p.
 61).
 For a society engaged in the crusades, the Trojan illustrations could function as phantasma; the manuscripts enable the viewer to imagine ‘the actions of brave men [who] were in the past as if they were present’ (p.
 75).
-These images also encouraged the putative Trojan ancestral origins of French kings.
+These images also encouraged belief in the putative Trojan ancestral origins of French kings.
 By drawing our attention to the 'intertextualities and intervisualities' in 13th-century Trojan material, Rodríguez Porto succinctly explains how texts and images can simultaneously recollect the ancient past and reflect the medieval present.

-Part two opens with the ‘The making of the Carolingian Libri Memoriales’ Eva-Maria Butz and Alfons Zettler inspect the content and political context of Frankish confraternity books (libri memoriales), which memorialize thousands of personal names.
+Part two opens with the ‘The making of the Carolingian Libri Memoriales’ Eva-Maria Butz and Alfons Zettler inspect the content and political context of these Frankish confraternity books (libri memoriales), which memorialize thousands of personal names.
 These voluminous texts emulate the Liber Vitae, the 'Book of Life' referenced in the Bible containing the names of the elect.(8) To inscribe one's name in these liturgical books is emphatically an act of commemoration because of the object's ritual function: Scholars believe libri memoriales were deposited on altars with prayers offered for those named on their pages.
 In this chapter, the authors argue that libri memoriales expose the reciprocal bonds of association in Carolingian society, especially in the imperial patronage of ecclesiastical institutions.
 Focusing their analysis on the ninth-century Indicularius of Remiremont and its clusters of 'royal diptychs', which couple names from the imperial family with offerings of psalmodies and masses, Butz and Zettler conclude that these royal lists also echo ‘the collective memory and identity of religious houses in their period’ (p.
 82).
 Occasionally, the names of dynastic forbearers are inserted anachronistically into special 'arches' in an act of 'creative memory'.
 In their study of Remiremont, Butz and Zettler suggest that the addition of ancient Merovingian and other prestigious figures to the Indicularius enabled the monastic house to claim a dignified and longstanding relationship to the emperor's family.
 Special instructions and insertions in libri memoriales expose the place of liturgical commemoration in the formation of Carolingian historical consciousness.
 This chapter presents a helpful explanation of how libri memoriales bear witness to the historical process of political institutionalization.

 In ‘Status and the soul’, Mailan S. Doquang considers the commemorative function of lateral chapels in Gothic cathedrals of the Ile-de-France.
 Surprisingly, this is the only subject of architectural history in the anthology.
 Doquang argues that the endowment of lateral chapels enabled patrons to express their ‘intertwined desires for earthly self-representation and post mortem remembrance and purification’ (p.
 95).
 The need to reserve a special place for the performance of intercessory prayer is linked to increasing collective concerns about Purgatory, which culminated in its doctrinal establishment at the Second Council of Lyons in 1274.
 As a Rayonnant design concept that first materialized in Paris around 1228, lateral chapels are inserted ingeniously into the space between nave bays and buttresses in Early and High Gothic cathedrals at Paris, Rouen, Laon, and Amiens.
 In addition to their role as a staging ground for prayer, Doquang suggests that their physicality offered a less ephemeral and more tangible representation of a departed patron's presence.
 Moreover, opulent decorations would have mediated the patrons' particular aspirations.
 Perhaps more penetrating visual analysis of various design elements would have added to this well-researched and beautifully illustrated chapter.
 While the chapels are evaluated as architectural frames and divided into two aesthetic categories, 'the standard and the exceptional', the text would benefit from a detailed discussion of the formal vocabulary.
 Nevertheless, Doquang has opened the field for future studies of architectural patronage.
 Diocesan surveillance, patrons' desires, and salvific aspirations coalesce in the decorations of Gothic lateral chapels, situating these commemorative sites within a dynamic network of ecclesiastical hierarchies.